dallo7/compareNemo-MistralVsLlama/README.md

 *  Export Data: (Optional) Download the feedback data in Excel format.

 6. License
 This project is licensed under the MIT License.

-- A `LICENSE` file (MIT License is recommended for open-source projects).
-- A `requirements.txt` file listing your project's dependencies.